vjeantet/hugo-theme-docport/exampleSite/content/getting-start/installation/_index.md

 ```
 $ hugo new site .
 ```
-AFTER that, initialize this as git directory where to track further changes
+After that, initialize this as git directory where to track further changes
 ```
 $ git init
 ```

+### Install DocPort

 Next, there are at least three ways to install DocPort (first recommended):